 Health and social care services nationally are increasingly working together to provide better support for residents' care needs.

-Partnerships – known as integrated care systems (ICSs) – are aiming to:
+Partnerships – known as sustainability and transformation partnerships (STPs) and integrated care systems (ICSs) – are aiming to:

 - improve quality and developing new models of care;